Power Tip 1: Receiving Alerts on Critical Events

 - How To

 To address the needs of its customers during the quarantine, Server Technology has designed a webinar series that breaks down the ins and outs of remote power management.
 The interactive webinar series, “PowerTips Live,” was developed to support you and your team.
 Live demonstrations of intelligent PDU features are available to help you better manage your operation remotely.
-This article is a recap of the first tip in the series, which addresses your ability to receive alerts on critical events and measurement, and to take advantage of SYSLOG support.
+This article is a recap of the first tip in the series, which addresses your ability to receive alerts on critical events and measurement and take advantage of SYSLOG support.

 How do you ensure you are receiving critical alerts on events?
 When you receive an alert, what is your action plan?